What are the winter super-foods and why we need them?

 Cook artichokes for 20 minutes with a slice or two of lemon, a bay leaf and salt.
 The leaves and the heart can then be eaten.

 The cranberry really is a super-food.
-Numerous studies have shown that the anti-inflammatory properties of this fruit can help to prevent and treat urinary tract, and possibly other, infections.
+Numerous studies have shown that the anti-inflammatory properties of this fruit can help prevent and treat urinary tract, and possibly other, infections.
 One reason why cranberries are so healthy, is because of their high antioxidant content (3,13 millimoles per 100g).

 As cranberries are generally too tart to eat fresh, go for the canned varieties and use these in both sweet and savory dishes.